Pythagorean Theorem Calculator

 Perimeter of a right triangle

-The perimeter of a right triangle is calculated as a sum of all its sides:
+The perimeter of a right triangle is simply the total sum of all its side lengths:

 P = a + b + c